-Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.000448 metric tonnes CO2e unit total revenue 5 Decrease The decrease in emissions per \$ of revenue is mostly due to the emission reduction initiatives described in section 12.1a above (Natural Gas transition, energy efficiency initiatives, reduction of N2O emission from nitric acid production).
-This decrease was partially offset by a 3% decrease in the total ICL revenues between 2012 and 2013.
-The reasons for this decrease in revenues are fully described in ICL's publicly available financial statements for 2013.
+Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.000419 metric tonnes CO2e unit total revenue 5 Decrease The decrease in emissions per \$ of revenue is mostly due to the emission reduction initiatives described in section 12.1a above (transition to lower-carbon intense OPC electricity, advance of natural gas transition, energy efficiency initiatives, new equipment which prevents refrigerant leakages).
+This decrease was partially offset by a 3% decrease in the total ICL revenues between 2013 and 2014.
+The reasons for this decrease in revenues are fully described in ICL's publicly available financial statements for 2014.